 Isabella had been betrothed to Hugh de Lusignan, Count of La Marche, although the marriage had been delayed because of her extreme youth.
 A renowned beauty, reputed to have had blonde hair and blue eyes, it is said that King John of England became infatuated with Isabella, then twelve years old.
 The unprincipled John stole the enchanting Isabella from under Hugh's very nose, which resulted in King Philip II of France confiscating John's French lands, and the entire de Lusignan family rebelling against him.

-His first marriage to Isabella of Gloucester had been declared invalid, since they were related within the prohibited degrees.
+His first marriage to Isabella of Gloucester had been declared invalid since they were related within the prohibited degrees.
 Isabella's marriage to King John took place on 24th August 1200, at Bordeaux.
 She was crowned Queen of England on 9th October at Westminster Abbey.
-It was said that John was so besotted with his young bride that he refused to rise from bed until well after noon.
+It was said that John was so besotted with his young bride that he refused to rise from bed until the afternoon.
 Isabella was far younger than her husband but was possessed a volatile temper to match his own, resulting in a tempestuous marriage.
 Both took lovers and Matthew Paris referred to Isabella as 'more Jezebel than Isabel'.

 Isabella became Countess of Angoulême in her own right on 16 June 1202.
 She gave birth to a son and heir, Henry, seven years after her marriage to John, on 1st October 1207 at Winchester Castle.
 Another son, Richard, later Earl of Cornwall and King of the Romans was born on 5th January 1209.
 Three daughters were to follow, Joan, later Queen of Scots, was born on 22 July 1210, Isabel, later Holy Roman Empress in 1214 and Eleanor, later Countess of Pembroke in 1215.